 The advisory for China now stands at “Level 4: Do Not Travel”.

 Major airlines like American, Delta and United have suspended all flights to China until April, and cruise ships with China stops are cancelling or rerouting itineraries.

 Additional changes may come, so check directly with your airline or travel agent for the latest.

 TLDR: If you haven’t already, postpone/cancel those booked China travel plans.

 Americans currently in China:

 Americans who are already in China “should consider departing using commercial means,” the State Department said Thursday night.

-According to the Washington Post, beginning Sunday, the United States will funnel all flights from China to the United States through seven airports.
+According to the Washington Post, the United States will funnel all flights from China to the United States through seven airports.
 Americans returning to the United States from China’s Hubei province within will face a mandatory quarantine.
 Americans returning to the United States from other parts of China will face a self-quarantine up to 14 days.

 TLDR: While there’s no need to panic, book a flight back to your home base as soon as possible.
 Unfortunately, you can also expect two weeks of quarantine.

 Americans with plans to travel to South Korea, Iran and Italy, and “Most of Europe”